Jaari (film)

 Jaari (जारी) is a 2023 Nepali social drama film written and directed by Upendra Subba, marking his directorial debut.
 The film is produced by Ram Babu Gurung under the banner of Baasuri Films.
-The film stars Dayahang Rai, Miruna Magar, Prem Subba, Bijay Baral, Roydeep Shrestha, Anil Subba, and Rekha Limbu.
+The film stars Dayahang Rai, Miruna Lisara Magar, Prem Subba, Bijay Baral, Roydeep Shrestha, Anil Subba, and Rekha Limbu.
 The film is based on Limbu community and their Jaari tradition, which was historically one of the most significant part of their culture; the Jaari tradition was also relevant in many other communities of Nepal.
 The story continues in the sequel Jaari 2.

 Released on 14 April 2023 in cinemas worldwide, the film received critical acclaim, with praise directed towards debutant director Subba's work, the story and overall presentation.
 It was lauded as a mirror of Limbu culture, showcasing traditional elements like Palam dance and Chyabrung music.
 The film was a record breaking blockbuster at the box office and enjoyed more than 100 days run in the theatres all over Nepal.
 At the end of its run, it became one of the highest-grossing films in Nepal of all time.

 Plot

 Set against the scenic backdrop of the Limbu community in rural Eastern Nepal, circa 1995, Jaari delves into the cultural tradition of the same name: a compensation custom paid to a former husband upon his wife's remarriage.

 Namsang and Hangma are a Limbu couple, who have been into five years of volatile, childless marriage.
 Namsang is depicted as an angry patriarchal man whose bitterness over their infertility drives him to verbally and physically abuse Hangma, often threatening to take a second wife to produce an heir.
-Following a violent argument, Hangma returns the Yuparung (a sacred coin) to Namsang, thus severing their traditional bond and returning to her parent's home.
+Following a violent argument, Hangma returns the Yuparung (a sacred coin) to Namsang, thus severing their traditional bond and returning to her parents' home.
 Namsang's stubborn pride prevents him from seeking reconciliation or bringing her home.

 While staying with her family, Hangma attends a local cultural fair.
 She participates in the traditional Palam dance, a Limbu folk song and dance form, where she meets Serang, a charming young man.
 Serang manages to win her attention during the Palam competition, and the two quickly fall in love.
 In an act of self-determination and seeking happiness, Hangma elopes with Serang, legally solidifying her second marriage.

 This second union triggers the social custom of Jaari.
 Namsang and his family, leveraging the cultural mandate, demand substantial monetary compensation from Hangma's parents.
 Unable to afford the hefty sum, Hangma makes the agonizing decision to return to Namsang's house not as his wife, but as a servant committing to work off the debt herself.
 Namsang, still filled with ego and anger, enlists help from Mangal Singh to find a girl for second marriage, but to no avail due to his infamy.